JoseMPinyol/ownchess/README.md

 4. Search until stability is reached.
 When abrupt changes in the evaluation happens from the previous level (Ex: a piece is captured, another version of this code include when the king was under attack)
 5. Positions Tables

-## I experimented with in other versions with:
+## I experimented in other versions with:
  - Null-Movement
  - Killer-Move (a variant)
  - Principal Variation Search.